 No bake oatmeal raisin cookies are super simple and easy to make!
 They're perfect as a healthy dessert, snack or even breakfast (especially when paired with a big cup of coffee).
 They come together in 20 minutes or less and require only 6 simple ingredients.
 And you'd never know it but they're even gluten free, nut free, dairy free, vegan and refined sugar free.

 *Disclaimer: This article may contain affiliate links.
-As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
-Thank you for your support!
+As an Amazon Associate, I earn from qualifying purchases.

-I love including these cookies in my meal prep planning.
-Make a batch (or two) and store them in the refrigerator or freezer for the best, grab and go option all week long.
+Make a batch (or two) and store them in the refrigerator or freezer for the best, grab and go sweet treat all week long.

-If you're looking for some more quick, to-go breakfast ideas, you might also like these super yummy recipes:
+If you're looking for some more quick, to-go breakfast/snack ideas, you might also like these super yummy recipes:

 - No-Bake Peanut Butter Oatmeal Balls

 - Healthy Strawberry, Banana & Chocolate Protein Smoothies

 - Simple Protein Coffee (Or Proffee)!

 - Homemade Cinnamon Granola

 - Whole grain oats: old-fashioned oats are healthy, hearty and filling!
 Quick oats will also work in a pinch.